 - Problems in connection with forced execution (suspensions/stays of proceedings);

-- Requests to be issued documents (repayment schedules, statement of accounts, etc.);
+- Requests to be issued documents (repayment schedules, statement of account, etc.);

 - Mortgage deregistration;

-- Suspension of instalments (pursuant to the Government Emergency Ordinance no. 37/2020).
+- Stay of instalment payment (pursuant to the Government Emergency Ordinance no. 37/2020).

 - deregistration of entries from the Credit Office;